apache/airflow/docs/apache-airflow/index.rst

 - A DAG named "demo", starting on Jan 1st 2022 and running once a day.
 A DAG is Airflow's representation of a workflow.
 - Two tasks, a BashOperator running a Bash script and a PythonOperator running a Python script
-- ``>>`` between the tasks define dependencies and control in which order the tasks will be executed
+- ``>>`` between the tasks defines a dependency and controls in which order the tasks will be executed

-Airflow evaluates this script and executes the tasks at the set interval and in the order defined by the dependencies.
+Airflow evaluates this script and executes the tasks at the set interval and in the defined order.
 The status of the "demo" DAG is visible in the web interface:

 .. image:: /img/hello_world_graph_view.png
   :alt: Demo DAG in the Graph View, showing the status of one DAG run